hmrc/ukim-auth-checker-api/resources/public/api/conf/1.0/Service_Guide.md

 200
 description:
 Success - Authorised.
 A list of EORI Numbers provided with their authorised status as boolean = 'true'.
+The resource has been fetched and transmitted in the message body.

 400
 description:
-Validation failure
+Validation failure.
+The server cannot or will not process the request due to something that is perceived to be a client error (e.g., malformed request syntax, invalid request message framing, or deceptive request routing).

 403
 description:
-Forbidden
+Forbidden.
+The client does not have access rights to the content; that is, it is unauthorized, so the server is refusing to give the requested resource.
+Unlike 401 Unauthorized, the client's identity is known to the server.

 405
 description:
-Method not allowed
+Method not allowed.
+The request method is known by the server but is not supported by the target resource.

 406
-description
+description:
-Not acceptable
+Not acceptable.
+This response is sent when the web server, after performing server-driven content negotiation, doesn't find any content that conforms to the criteria given by the user agent.

 429
 description:
-Request in excess of rate lime
+Request in excess of rate limit.
+The user has sent too many requests in a given amount of time ("rate limiting").

 500
 description:
-Internal Server Error2
+Internal Server Error.
+The server has encountered a situation it does not know how to handle.

 ## Process flows